 Another control option being considered by other states is a fuel sulfur limit (0.3 percent) or an equivalent 0.33 lb/MMBtu emissions rate.
 Four BART-eligible units in the region have been controlled at this level since 2002 and would consider this level of control appropriate for BART.
-This BART control option has reduced total SO2 emissions by 3100 tons annually at the one controlled facilities, but is not anticipated to achieve as great a reduction at the other three BART-eligible facilities, which are smaller.
-One unit is considering a 1.5 percent fuel sulfur limit that could result in approximately 1300 tons (or approximately 25 percent reduction) of SO2 emissions from the one candidate for this option.
+This BART control option has reduced total SO2 emissions by 3100 tons annually at the one controlled sources, but is not anticipated to achieve as great a reduction at the other three BART-eligible sources, which are smaller.
+One unit is considering a 1.5 percent fuel sulfur limit that could result in approximately 3900 tons (or approximately 75 percent reduction) of SO2 emissions from the one candidate for this option.
 We have no information on potential controls for two other BART-eligible units in the region.

-Regarding NO_X controls on oil-fired boilers, possible technologies being considered for BART include SNCR installation.
+Regarding NO_X controls on oil-fired boilers, possible technologies being considered for BART include SNCR (Selective Non-Catalytic Reduction) installation.
 Several units in the region are either currently controlled, with further controls considered unwarranted, or are under a NO_X budget program that would serve as BART.
+Current controls on oil-fired boilers at EGUs include SNCR, boiler excess air control, and Low- NO_X burners.
 For several of these units, information on BART recommendations was unavailable.